Codium-ai/AlphaCodium/README.md

 - The `split_name` can be either `valid` or `test`.
 - `database_solution_path` is the path to the directory where the solutions will be saved.
-- The `dataset` section in the configuration file contains the configuration for the running and evaluation a dataset.
+- The `dataset` section in the configuration file contains the configuration for the running and evaluation of a dataset.
 - Note that this is a long process, and it may take a few days to complete with large models (e.g. GPT-4) and several iterations per problem.
 - `dataset.num_iterations` defines the number of iterations for each problem (pass@K).
-For large number of iterations, it is recommended to introduce some randomness and different options for each iteration to achieve top results.
+For a large number of iterations, it is recommended to introduce some randomness and different options for each iteration to achieve top results.

 ### Running the evaluation